acorn-io/runtime/docs/docs/50-Acorn in Production/06-multiple-acorns.md

 ## Linking with other Acorns at runtime

-Acorns can be linked with other running acorns at run time to provide supporting services.
-For instance if you have an Acorn running Postgresql, it can be used to provide the db service another app.
+Acorns can be linked with other running Acorns at runtime to provide supporting services.
+For instance if you have an Acorn running Postgresql, it can be used to provide the `db` service to another app.

 If you have an Acorn that defines a `web` container and a `redis` container, you can consume a separate Acorn to provide the redis service from an already running Acorn.